Interview Query

 2020-02-03 23

 Hint: This question first seems like it could be solved by just running a COUNT(*) and grouping by date.
 Or maybe it’s just a regular cumulative distribution function?
-But we have to notice that we are actually grouping by a specific interval of month and date.
-And when the next month comes around, we want to the reset the count of the number of users.
+But we must notice that we are grouping by a specific interval of month and date.
+And when the next month comes around, we want to reset the count of the number of users.

 8. Given a table of product subscriptions with a subscription start date and end date for each user, write a query that returns true or false whether or not each user has a subscription date range that overlaps with any other user.